eclipse-hono/hono/site/content/deployment/openshift_s2i.md

     oc describe addressspace/default

-You can also quickly check for `isReady` with JSON path query:
+You can also quickly check for `isReady` with a JSON path query:

     oc get addressspace/default -o jsonpath='{.status.isReady}'